 The Authority participates in the Ginnie Mae MBS Programs.
 Through the MBS Programs, Ginnie Mae guarantees securities that are issued by the Authority and backed by pools of mortgage loans.
 If a borrower fails to make a timely payment on a mortgage loan, the Authority must advance its own funds to ensure that the security holders receive timely payment.
 All loans pooled under the Ginnie Mae MBS Program are either insured by the FHA or are guaranteed by the VA or RD.
 The Authority assesses the overall risk of loss on loans that it may be required to repurchase and advances funds to repurchase the loans as necessary.
 Advances are recovered as claims are processed or loans are modified.
-The Authority repurchased \$163.1 million and \$63.7 million of these loans in 2021 and 2020, respectively.
+The Authority repurchased \$282.9 million and \$163.1 million of these loans in 2022 and 2021, respectively.
 Claims, recoveries and proceeds from re-pooled, modified loans substantially reimburse the Authority over time.

 The Authority also participates in the Whole Loan Sales and MBS programs with Fannie Mae.
 Through the consideration of Whole Loan Sales to Fannie Mae, the Authority receives cash for mortgages.
 Through the MBS program, the Authority swaps loans for securities issued by Fannie Mae.
 Whole Loan Sales are serviced by the Authority in an Actual/Actual remittance method and the MBS loans are serviced by the Authority in a Schedule/Schedule remittance method.
 Under the Schedule/Schedule method, if a borrower fails to make a timely payment on a MBS mortgage loan, the Authority must advance its own funds to ensure that the security holders receive timely payment.
 The Authority assesses the overall risk of loss on loans that it may be required to repurchase and repurchases the loans as necessary.
-The Authority repurchased \$1.8 million of these loans in both 2021 and 2020.
+The Authority repurchased \$170 thousand and \$1.8 million of these loans in 2022 and 2021, respectively.

 The Authority also participates in the Whole Loan Sales program with Freddie Mac.
 Through the consideration of Whole Loan Sales to Freddie Mac, the Authority receives cash for mortgages.
 Whole Loan Sales are serviced by the Authority in a Schedule/Actual remittance method.
 Under the Schedule/Actual method, if a borrower fails to make a timely payment on a mortgage loan, the Authority must advance its own funds to ensure that the interest is current.
 The Authority assesses the overall risk of loss on loans that it may be required to repurchase and repurchases the loans as necessary.
-The Authority repurchased \$652 thousand and \$1.1 million of these loans in 2021 and 2020, respectively.
+The Authority repurchased \$184 thousand and \$652 thousand of these loans in 2022 and 2021, respectively.